 - Licensed Pinball Table

-- Match Sequence: A pair of walls close together, repeatedly mashing a pair of digits between them to form the match.
+- Match Sequence: A pair of Terminator fabrication walls close together, repeatedly mashing a pair of digits between them to form the match.

 - Mirrored Confrontation Shot: The T-800 and the T-1000 are facing off against each other on the far wall of the playfield.

-- Progressive Jackpot: Sort of.
+- Progressive Jackpot: Exists somewhat, though it is not carried between games.
 The jackpot starts at 5 million points on every game, increased for every shot made to the Escape Route or Database saucers, up to a maximum of 10 million.
+It is reset to 5 million every time a player collects it.
+In multi-player play the jackpot is carried between players.
 Tournament settings lock the jackpot value at a flat 7.5 million.
 If the player scores a Double or Triple Jackpot, he/she can try for a Super Jackpot, which scores 50 million points, but is tough to do.

 - Rated M for Manly: Chrome, steel, and killer robots everywhere.

-- Robocam: Used when a random saucer award is being selected.
+- Robocam: Used when a random Database award is being selected.

 - Video Mode: The Trope Maker.
 This is a simplified Light Gun Game, where the player moves an onscreen cursor left or right to fight off advancing Terminator robots and HK drones.
 The video game is over when either all of the Terminators are defeated, or the player is shot three times.